BetaNYC/NYC-CIF/Lessons/03-03-GitHub-and-Agile.md

 * via [github/betanyc/NYC-CIF-2015](https://github.com/BetaNYC/NYC-CIF-2015/issues).
 GitHub's default ticking system is a universal ticket tracking system.

 * [waffle.io](https://waffle.io/BetaNYC/NYC-CIF-2015) is a [kanban](https://en.wikipedia.org/wiki/Kanban_board) version of github issues.
 Waffle.io fully integrates into GitHub's API and makes github issues super easy to use.
-We're not kidding, this is the EASEST way to track what you *need to do*, what you *are doing*, and what *is done*!
+We're not kidding, this is the EASIEST way to track what you *need to do*, what you *are doing*, and what *is done*!

 ### Tips on working within GitHub